Skip to content

 Top Programs

 The fields Manhattan School of Music awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

-As a private institution in New York, New York, Manhattan School of Music reviews applicants selectively, with an acceptance rate near 41%.
-The school reports a graduation rate of roughly 78%.
+As a private institution in New York, New York, Manhattan School of Music reviews applications selectively.
+The acceptance rate runs near 41%.
+The graduation rate is roughly 78%.

-Ten years out, alumni of Manhattan School of Music report median earnings of $26,878; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of Manhattan School of Music report median earnings of $26,878, a figure worth comparing against the cost of attendance before enrolling.

 Similar Schools